 Spanish is the predominant language in Playa del Carmen.
-Most people that work in the tourism industry will speak at least a little bit of English.
-But, it’s still wise to brush up on some basic Spanish phrases just in case.
+Most people who work in the tourism industry will speak at least a little bit of English.
+But it’s still wise to brush up on some basic Spanish phrases, just in case.

-I’d definitely suggest packing a phrasebook so you have a quick reference in case of an emergency.
+Pick up a Spanish phrasebook so you have a quick reference in case of an emergency.

-Another language challenge that Playa presents is that there is a large population of people from Argentina and their accent when speaking Spanish can be difficult to understand.
+Another language challenge that Playa presents is that there is a large population of people from Argentina, and their accents when speaking Spanish can be difficult to understand.

-It took me months of living in Playa before I was able to understand even the most basic phrases in an Argentinian accent.
+It took me months of living in Playa before I could understand even the most basic phrases in an Argentinian accent.
 So, don’t feel too intimidated if you find yourself struggling.
 Even some of my Mexican friends admitted that they struggled to understand the accent at first.

 Money in Playa del Carmen

-The currency in Playa del Carmen is Mexican pesos, which are denoted with the $.
+The currency in Playa del Carmen is the Mexican peso, it is denoted with the $.